DANS-KNAW/dans-frontend-framework/README.md

     pnpm run build

 #### Adding a library to an app/package
- Add a lib to all apps/packages.
+Add a library to all apps/packages.

     pnpm i <lib_you_want_to_add>

 Add the `-D` flag for devDependencies.
-To install a lib for a single app/package, e.g. @dans-framework/ohsmart, use the `--filter` flag:
+To install a library for a single app/package, e.g. @dans-framework/ohsmart, use the `--filter` flag:

     pnpm i <lib_you_want_to_add> --filter '@dans-framework/ohsmart'
 Alternatively, you can edit the package.json file of the appropriate app or package, and run `pnpm i` again from the root.